Turning the Adversity of Trauma into Resilience

-That said; a pattern that is put in place; that you have fallen back on over many years, won’t be just disregarded and doesn’t have to be.
+That said, a pattern that is put in place– that you have fallen back on over many years– won’t just be discarded and doesn’t have to be.

 The Patterning of Post-Traumatic Stress Symptoms

 A core emotion and a coping emotion will, in time, become a character structure build on adversity.
 If you process the underlying emotional stress that has given rise to the character structure, this characteristic might still be there.
-And this in itself does not have to be a bad thing as long as you are aware of it when it is activated, and there is a sense of containment, adaptation, and boundaries.
-A default pattern is not necessarily a faulty pattern as such.
-And this is good to know as a trauma ‘survivor.’
+This in and of itself does not have to be a bad thing as long as you are aware of it when it is activated, and there is a sense of containment, adaptation, and boundaries.
+A default pattern is not necessarily a faulty pattern as such, and this is good to know as a trauma “survivor.”